 - Student has been or will be hospitalized

-- Student is having trouble adjusting to campus life or Student is having angry outbursts
+- Student is having trouble adjusting to campus life/online work or is having angry outbursts

 - Student is isolating from friends/class/work